mhebrado20/404-Team28-GroupRepo/Matthew/README.txt

 py -m pip install -r requirements.txt (windows cmd)

-How to use:
+When something needs to be "run" use a text editor w/ compiler such as Pycharm How to use:
 1) Navigate to the directory that has audio files that need to be converted to WAV and run the ConvertToWav.py from the root directory